thruthesky/easy_packages/easychat/README.md

 ## Chat join

+- Chat join data will have enough data to display chat room list and chat room app bar.
+So, it will display data quickly without flickering.

 - `/chat/joins/<uid>/<room-id> { ... }`: This is the relation ship bewteen who joined which room.
   - To list 1:1 chat rooms, it can query like `FirebaseDatabase.instance.ref('chat/joins/' + myUid).orderByChild('singleOrder');`
 - `singleOrder`: Ordering single chat.
 It only exists if it is single chat.